Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 **Symbols, coordinates, centering, and the signbox**

-The spatial signbox is where Formal SignWriting becomes visibly and technically spatial.
+The signbox is where Formal SignWriting becomes visibly spatial and technically precise.

 Its core claim is simple:

-> the signbox is geometry carried in text
+> the signbox is a spatial arrangement carried in text

 ## Working understanding